blackcodedmidi/blackcodedmidi.github.io/index.md

 # CURRENT EXPERIMENTS

-We are developing a bunch of custom tools for the generation, transformation and reproduction of MIDI files.
+We are developing a bunch of custom tools for the generation, transformation, reproduction and visualization of dense MIDI files.

 The development of this new software parallel to our own investigations, has lead us to some new findings in the Black Midi movement!